mtumilowicz/scala212-category-theory-kleisli-writer-category-functor/README.md

 **Notice that this argument is very general**: you can replace `Writer` with any type constructor.
-As long as it supports a fish operator and identity you can define `map` as well.
+As long as it supports a fish operator (Kleisli Operator) and identity you can define `map` as well.